-The oldschool/cruiser board is a mix between these two, its easy to control and is ideal for urban skating, but can not be used for ramps or real tricks.
+The old school/cruiser board is a mix between these two, it's easy to control and is ideal for urban skating, but can not be used for ramps or real tricks.

 The quality of skateboard decks depends a lot on the type of wood it is made of.
 Maple is the hardest wood used, and therefore good for rough use (Canadian maple is the hardest).
 If you have a small foot (size 35-40 European) you should choose a deck, that is a 7.25 to 7.8 inches wide.
-Euro sizes between 40 - 45 should go for 7.8 - 9 inches and above.
-If you are wearing 45 and above, you should choose a deck at least 7.8 inches else you risk not landing your tricks properly
+Euro sizes between 40-45 should go for 7.8-9 inches and above.
+If you are wearing 45 and above, you should choose a deck at least 7.8 inches else you risk not landing your tricks properly.

-Read more here: Guide to skateboard deck
+Read more here: Guide for skateboard decks

-When buying trucks it is smart to go with a renowned brand, as these typically have a better quality.
+When buying trucks, it is smart to go with a renowned brand, as these typically have a better quality.
 Known brands usually are more durable, but are at the same time more flexible and calibrated significantly better than cheaper comparisons.
 This means, that it will be easier for you to steer your skateboard precisely.
 Also, the weight of trucks is important.
-Heavy trucks can be hard to get into the air when doing tricks, but are usually better for grinding, as they are more stabile and durable.
+Heavy trucks can be hard to get into the air when doing tricks, but are usually better for grinding, as they are more stable and durable.

-Read more here: Guide to skateboard trucks
+Read more here: Guide for skateboard trucks

 If you are going to use your skateboard on streets, we recommend that you choose bearings in the range of Abec 3-5, whilst skateboards used on ramps should have bearings in the range of Abec 7-9.